 According to the agency’s Child Welfare Reporting Requirements reports published on the DCS website, between March 2015 and September 2016, the number of children remaining in foster care between 13-24 months increased by 21% and the number remaining in foster care longer than 2 years increased by 22%.
 In March 2015, only 43% of children in foster care had been there more than 13 months, but now, more than half (52%) of the children in foster care have been in foster care longer than 13 months.

 The agency has also increased its reliance on extended stays in shelter, even for very young children.
-The agency’s Child Welfare reports show that the number of children spending more than 21 consecutive days in shelter has increased by 17% since McKay was appointed, and the number of those children who are age 5 or younger increased by 27%, from 900 to 1054.
+The agency’s Child Welfare reports show that the number of children spending more than 21 consecutive days in shelter has increased by 17% since McKay was appointed, from 900 to 1054, and the number of those children who are age 5 or younger increased by 27%, from 172 to 218.
 Also, between December 2014 and December 2016, the average length of a shelter stay increased from 89 to 103.3 days, a 16% increase.

 The number of children between ages 0 and 6 placed in a group home has increased by an alarming 56% since McKay was appointed, from 68 in December 2014 to 106 in December 2016.
 This isn’t the result of an overall increase in the foster care population.
 In spite of an initial jump in foster care numbers, perhaps attributable to early leadership change at the new agency, the total number of children in care has increased by only 2% since McKay took office.